 In 2020, media agencies were hugely affected by the pandemic.
-In Q2 2020, a large number of businesses paused their marketing and media spend, which in turn meant that media agencies had to make redundancies, pause recruitment and pause any pay rises or promotions.
-For many agencies this continued throughout 2020 into 2021 as their clients remained cautious with their ad spend.
+In Q2 2020, a large number of businesses paused their marketing and media spending, which in turn meant that media agencies had to make redundancies, pause recruitment, and pause any pay rises or promotions.
+For many agencies, this continued throughout 2020 into 2021 as their clients remained cautious with their ad spending...

 Revenue taken by Facebook, Linkedin and other social media platforms is predicted to be over $50bn this year, according to research from TradingPlatforms.com and Statista.
 Their report claims revenue from display advertising alone will grow 16.7% this year, compared to 2020 (The Drum, July 22, 2021).